Find Grad Schools

 1,241 Yearly Graduations

 The 9th most popular school in the country for business administration majors who are seeking their master's degree is Columbia Southern University.
 Roughly 18,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,640 per year, while in-state graduate students, on average, pay $3,900 per year.
-For the 2020-2021 academic year, 1,241 master's degrees were handed out to business administration majors at Columbia Southern University.
-About 55% of this group were women, and 35% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $5,880 per year, while in-state graduate students, on average, pay $4,020 per year.
+During the most recent year for which we have data, 1,241 people received their master's degree in business administration from Columbia Southern University.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 54% were women.

 #10